DistruApp/rocket-ui-test/README.md

  clean it up, you should be able to follow the general react/redux and REST pattern for loading data and outputting UI elements.

 The app pulls data about launches from the public SpaceX api.

 **Your task**

-- Add a feature where clicking on any given launch will expand that launch and reveal more info about the rocket used in the launch
+- Add a feature where clicking on any given launch will expand that launch and reveal more info about the rocket used in the launch (specifically we'll want to see the Rocket ID, Cost Per Launch, and Description)
-- Clicking on another launch will another other launch open and expand the one clicked instead
+- Clicking on another launch will cause the currently expanded launch to close, and expand the one that was clicked instead
-- If a launch is already open and being viewed, clicking on it again will shrink it
+- If a launch is already expanded, clicking on it again will close it

-Feel free to add files, breakup components or modularize and generally clean up code (Pleaese be weary of time!
+Feel free to add files, breakup components or modularize and generally clean up code (Please be weary of time!
 First get it working).
 Place more emphasis on usability than graphic design, code with the assumption that colors, borders and margins might change according to forthcoming design requirements and your job is to get the feature working in a well structured way.